SongNotes Volumes 1-3

 -Léonie Adams

-The bluesy ambiguity of Maybe mirrors the protagonist's ambivalence toward her relationship.
-The tempo should be unhurried and as nonchalant as her demeanor.
-Note the rising thirds in "Somebody somewhere maybe..." - this figure will return as the operative question in the last song.Try to sing the entire phrase in one breath.
-The pianist should think of a big band brass section in the interlude.
+The bluesy ambiguity of tonality in Maybe mirrors the protagonist’s ambivalence toward her relationship.
+The tempo should be as unhurried and nonchalant as her demeanor.
+Note the rising thirds in “Somebody somewhere maybe...” – this figure will return as the operative question in the last song.
+Try to sing the entire phrase in one breath.
+The pianist should think of a big band horn section in the interlude.
 There is an urgency in the piano responses in the final section as if to coax the singer along to finish her statement.
-Again, "I will say yes, Maybe." in one breath.
+Again, “I will say yes, Maybe.” in one breath.

-The Hangman at Home poses a series of questions, the answer to which is musically embeded in the introduction, as it will be articulated in the final phrase.
+The Hangman at Home poses a series of questions, the answer to which is musically embedded in the introduction.
+Pianist Steven Blier has described the poem as “the purest form of gallows humor.”
 This song is another example of using bright music to probe a dark subject.
 The style demands a fluidity of tempo that gives the illusion of improvisation.
-The key to a successful performance is to ask the questions in earnest, and not to play for comedy.
-As the singer poses the questions, the noose can be imagined swinging in the background (mm10-13, 54-56).The situations evoked become more and more absurd culminating in the grotesque image of the hangman over the bed of his sleeping infant.
+The key to a successful performance is to ask the questions in earnest, and not play it for comedy.
+As the singer poses these questions, the noose can be seen swinging in the background (mm10-13, 54-56).
+The situations evoked become more and more absurd until we’re presented with the grotesque image of the hangman hovering over the bed of his sleeping infant.
 The last line, in answer to these musings, echoes the introduction, and ends with a shrug.

 After an initial flourish in an ambivalent G major/minor, the singer poses the titular question, Dove Sta Amore, Where Lies Love, on the same figure of rising thirds from the first song.
 Since so much of Ferlinghetti’s poem is about riffing and rhyming, I approached it in the manner of an 18th century opera composer, repeating and rearranging lines to suit the musical needs.
 It is really more aria than song.
 It’s very important to differentiate the sections marked freely and the rest in strict time.
 This is the only instance where I interpolated a vocalise into a poem.
 When the poet entreats us to “Hear love’s hillsong” etc., I thought it appropriate to supply one.
 In this section I’ve written lower alternatives to some of the higher lines, which work equally as well.